erikvader/boxvader/README.md

 # Vikings Of Vader

-Make sure to install prettier plugin to VS Code.
+It is recommended to install a plugin for you editor that automatically runs prettier.
+See their [website](https://prettier.io/) for alternatives.

 ## Backend